Kamva/hexa-sendo/README.md

 #### Sendo

-__Sendo__ sends email, sms using some API providers like kavenegar, sendinblue.
+__Sendo__ sends email, sms using some API providers like Kavenegar and Sendinblue.

 __TODO:__